peng8wang/L1-PCA-PAMe/README.md

 This folder contains the MATLAB source codes for the implementation of all the experiments in the paper

-Linear Convergence of Proximal Alternating Maximization Method with Extrapolation for L1-PCA" (Submitted to SIAM Journal on Optimization (SIOPT)) by Peng Wang, Huikang Liu, Anthony Man-Cho So.
+"Linear Convergence of Proximal Alternating Maximization Method with Extrapolation for L1-PCA" (Submitted to SIAM Journal on Optimization (SIOPT)) by Peng Wang, Huikang Liu, Anthony Man-Cho So.

 * Contact: Peng Wang